Muskan-Git-Code/Notes/src/main/java/Theory/C_Cpp_Java_Spring.md

   * `RestTemplate`: Used to consume data from external APIs and give response.

 > **Spring Boot Application Flow:** `@RestController` → `@Service` → `@Repository` → `@Entity`

 ---

+### Web Socket API
+An API designed for continuous data streams instead of single request.
+It can be done through `@ServerEndpoint` annotation.
+Example: A subscription service where the restaurant streams you a live cooking video until your meal arrives.

+> **WebSocket:** Enables real-time communication between client and server.
+Example: A phone line between you and the restaurant where both can talk anytime.
+>
+> **WebSocket Manager:** Manages all active websocket connections between client and backend servers.

+---